tsairinius/form-wizard/README.md

 Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## `Next steps`
+## Next steps

+- Use more sophisticated styling frameworks/libraries, such as SASS or styled components
+- Make the app more responsive with wider support for various devices, particularly mobile ones.
--Use more sophisticated styling frameworks/libraries, such as SASS or styled components -Robustify form validation (eg. Require certain password lengths or characters, email should be in appropriate format)
+- The signup form itself was implemented simply to demonstrate the usage of the form wizard.
+However, it could use more robust form validation (eg. Require certain password lengths or characters, email should be in appropriate format)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).